Southwest Airlines

 Negative

-Southwest Airlines is ending its decades-old policy of allowing free checked bags and introducing a basic economy ticket that doesn't allow free changes, resulting in potential loss of market share and customer dissatisfaction.
+Southwest Airlines is ending its decades-old policy of allowing free checked bags and launching a basic economy ticket that doesn't allow for free changes.
+This is a major shift from its previous customer-centric approach and could lead to decreased customer satisfaction.

 Southwest Airlines